cogitovirus/cogitovirus.com/content/posts/20220921-about-efortless-test-grid-infrastructure/index.md

 After reviewing the documentation, I started to create a prototype and tried a couple of suggested docker-compose setups.
 But after a few days, frustration started to build up.
 **It takes a lot of trial & error to piece together a grid with just a couple of open sessions with video recording and what I had felt volatile**.
 Adding additional pieces required going deep into the grid internals, reviewing documentation again & again, and not only for the grid itself but also for docker & docker-compose to understand how I can sew it all together.
 I don't know why I should ever care about Routers, Event Bus, Sessions Maps, Sessions Queues, etc. Unfortunately, if you want a bit more custom, dynamic and fancy solution, you do need to understand how those components work together.

 Another day came by and I decided that it was not worth the pain.
-Even if I would make it work, good luck to someone who comes after me to support it.
-To keep it short, in my opinion, this project is way too complicated for the end user at this point.
-Not only to build on it, but also to maintain it.
+Even if I would make it work, good luck to someone who comes after me to support it. **To keep it short, in my opinion, this project is way too complicated for the end user at this point.** Not only to build on it, but also to maintain it.

 ## Sauce-Stacked-Lambda's

 On the other side of the spectrum, there are alternatives like [SauceLabs](https://saucelabs.com/), [BrowserStack](https://www.browserstack.com/), and [LambdaTest](https://www.lambdatest.com/).
 They promise to take away all your pain (for only a handful of dollars), so you could finally focus on your automated tests.
 But is it worth the price tag?

 **For 20 parallel sessions, the price varies between \$2000 - \$3000 per month (billed annually).
 Call me cheap, but that's a bit pricey**.
 On top of that, from what I recall, it's not all sunshine & rainbows anyways.
 Watching tests complete on one of those services feels like watching a toothless grandma eat a cob of corn. **Yes, it's that slow**.
-This is something that you could feel dragging you down when you debug your tests.
-Which is already a massive pain with e2e without the additional overhead.
+This is something that you can feel pulling you down when you debug your tests.
+Debugging e2e tests is already a massive time sink without the additional overhead of waiting for your page to render on the toaster-sized server somewhere in the middle of nowhere.

 **The final nail in the coffin is tunneling and intermittent network issues that come with it**.
 For the grid to be able to reach your application, which is usually hidden behind your company's firewall, you need to set up some sort of network tunnel.
 I don't know why, but it always tends to break, making my tests unstable for a reason that I can't control.
 So this option is out as well.